 Luxury Hotels: Monument Hotel, Almanac Barcelona, The One Barcelona, Mandarin Oriental, Sir Victor Hotel

-Bombas: It's essentially a tennis ball-sized potato croquette with two sauces: a white garlic aioli that represents the anarchists' string fuse before firing their grenades, and a rich and fiery red sauce that reflects the explosives' explosive properties.
+Bombas: It's essentially a tennis ball-sized potato croquette with two sauces: a white garlic aioli that represents the anarchists' string fuse before firing their grenades.

 Esqueixada: This classic salad, which literally translates to 'rip apart' in Catalan, is a favourite summertime dish in Barcelona.
-Locals and visitors alike like this dish made with salt fish, colourful peppers, onions, and tomatoes sprinkled on top.
+Locals and visitors alike like this dish made with salt fish, colourful peppers.

 Crema Catalana: You may recognise this as creme brûlée, which is made with a creamy vanilla custard then blow torched until it produces a glassy crust.